Victorian State Taxes: What’s Changing in 2025 and Beyond?

 • CIPT is different to land tax, so as a commercial or industrial land owner you may be liable for both land tax and CIPT.

-Although, land that is exempt for land tax purposes will normally be exempt for CIPT.
+Note, land that is exempt for land tax purposes will normally be exempt for CIPT.

-Applies to qualifying commercial and industrial land, not residential.
+CIPT only applies to qualifying commercial and industrial land, not residential.

 4. Short Stay Accommodation Levy (SSL)